Stirling-Tools/Stirling-Tools.github.io/docs/Modes-and-Licensing.md

 ### What does not work locally

-Tools that need server-side binaries (LibreOffice, Tesseract, OCRmyPDF, Ghostscript, qpdf, ImageMagick, Calibre, Weasyprint) are **not bundled with the desktop app**.
+Tools that need server-side binaries are **not bundled with the desktop app**.
 Attempting to use them shows:

 > *"This tool requires an account.
 Sign in to Stirling Cloud or connect to a self-hosted server to use it."*